 The Doctor: I can't go back inside my own timeline.
 I have to stay relative to the Master in the causal nexus.
 Understand?

 Wilfred: Not a word.

-- Say My Name: Hilariously subverted with Lucy Saxon calling the Master "Harold".
-That's a Crowning Moment Of Awesome all of its own.
+- Say My Name: Lucy Saxon calling the Master "Harry".
+That's a moment of awesome all of its own.

 - Scenery Gorn: Blink and you'll miss it, but the establishing exterior shot of Gallifrey's capital shows the city's dome with a large hole smashed through it, smoke pouring from damaged buildings within, and the surrounding landscape littered with crashed Dalek saucers.